Animal Welfare Education

 Animals in Research, Testing and Teaching

-SPCA advocates for all children in primary and secondary education to receive specific comprehensive animal welfare education.
-Children taught from an early age to consider the welfare of animals are more likely to grow up with empathy and respect for all living beings, including other people.
+SPCA advocates for all children in primary and secondary education to receive animal welfare education to help promote empathy and respect for all living beings, including other people.

-Recognising and treating animals as sentient beings by providing them with a “good life” is essential for the development of empathy.
+Recognising and treating animals as sentient beings by providing them with a “Good Life” with opportunities for positive experiences is essential for the development of empathy.
 Developing empathy (particularly for animals) is an important foundation for creating an ethical, compassionate, and humane society.
+National animal welfare education teaches learners, our future change makers, an ethical perspective, connection and a personal sense of responsibility coupled with a compassionate and caring attitude towards other animals and the environment.

 (See Keeping Animals in Schools for more information)